My Child is Struggling in School

 Learning differences (LD) encompass a variety of disorders that have a negative effect on a student’s ability to learn.
 Quite often students with language based learning differences struggle with dysgraphia (difficulty with printing), speech delays and pronunciation, as well as auditory processing disorders.

 If you suspect your child has a learning difference, you should seek advice from a psychologist.
 A psychological educational assessment can determine if your child has a learning difference.
 We can help you with this process.
-Start by booking a Complimentary Assessment at Stepping 4words Learning Center.
+Start by booking an Assessment at Stepping 4words Learning Center.

 Below are some signs your child may have a learning difference.
 Some children may have one or two signs but more often, they experience a combination of the following difficulties.